 ESEUTIL/R: – To perform important recovery operations in the Exchange Server database

 ESEUTIL/y: – To perform copy operation on big multiple mailboxes of the database

 Taking regular backup is always advised whenever you are doing any kind of work and hence if you are doing so, you can follow this restoring method.
 Here the database can be restored back in the original form by Exchange Server which performs recovery operation through transaction log files.

-However in case you don’t have back up and the described method does not work then there is no other option left other then depending on a third-party Exchange recovery tool, which is professional in recovering the Exchange Server database and in repairing it if is corrupted.
+However in case you don’t have back up and the earlier described method does not work then there is no other option left other than depending on a third-party Exchange recovery tool, which is professional in recovering the Exchange Server database and in repairing it if is corrupted.
 The smart third-party tool is all capable to fix Exchange Server Jet Engine and other errors.
 It performs automated operation to repair Exchange errors and recovers data from its database files.
 The secured process and ultimate results are its driving forces which you can experience yourself taking a demo of its free version available on its online website.
 Work uninterruptedly with your Exchange Server now.